Can an AI agent hit a moving target?: Related Literature

-One group pursues the implications of information rigidities, and this includes sticky information \citep{MankiwReis2002, Balletal2005}, noisy information \citep{Woodford2001} and rational inattention \citep{SIMS2003665}.
-The main focus is that agents are constrained to obtain or process information, and thus only use a portion of the full information to make `optimal' decisions, i.e., still hold model-consistent beliefs but with less than full information.
-Similar to this literature, this paper argues that agents are constrained on the amount of information they can both collect and process at any given time.
-What makes it different from this line of research is how the constraints are integrated, and moreover, agents' subjective beliefs about the world constantly evolve.
+One group explores the implications of information rigidities, and this includes sticky information \citep{MankiwReis2002, Balletal2005}, noisy information \citep{Woodford2001} and rational inattention \citep{SIMS2003665}.
+The main focus is that agents are constrained in obtaining or processing information, and thus only use a portion of the full information to make `optimal' decisions, i.e., still hold model-consistent beliefs but with less than full information.
+Similar to this literature, I argue that agents are constrained in the amount of information they can collect and process at any given time.
+However, the difference is that the agents do not form model-consistent beliefs.
+They form decision-making strategies based on their own experiences.

-The other group that is also closely linked to this work focuses on bounded rationality \citep{Sargent1993} and adaptive learning \citep{EvansHonkapohja1999}. \cite{Schorfheide2005}, \cite{OzdenWouter2021}, \cite{Airaudo2021} also look at combining adaptive learning with Markov switching specifications to model learning agents with policy regime change.
-The main idea is that agents are believed to be as smart as econometricians, and thus learn about model parameters through running a regression with past data or applying Bayesian updating.
-Similarly, the AI learning agent updates its subjective belief based on past experience.
-Hence AI learning is a form of adaptive learning.
-What it contributes to the existing research is to show, drawing inspirations from psychology and neural science research, how this past experience is gathered and what information is used for updating its belief.
+The other group focuses on bounded rationality \citep{Sargent1993} and adaptive learning \citep{EvansHonkapohja1999}. \cite{Schorfheide2005}, \cite{OzdenWouter2021}, \cite{Airaudo2021} look at combining adaptive learning with Markov switching specifications to model learning agents with policy regime changes.
+The agents in the adaptive learning literature are believed to be as smart as econometricians, and learn about model parameters by running a regression with past data or applying Bayesian updating.
+Using AI algorithms to model decision making processes is also a form of adaptive learning, since the learning is based on past experience.
+However, the AI learning agents learn from their own experiences in the environment by making exploratory actions.

+This paper is similar to recent literature that uses ANNs to model economies. \cite{ashwin2021unattractiveness} study the stability properties of multiple equilibria with learning agents.
+Their agents learn with ANNs.
+Similarly, \cite{kuriksha2021economy} models economic agents with deep ANNs in a macro-financial environment.
+My learning agents generate their own experiences by interacting with an environment.
+This differs from \cite{ashwin2021unattractiveness} and \cite{kuriksha2021economy} in using only deep learning methods (deep ANNs).

+I use an algorithm from the fast-moving AI literature, which belongs to deep reinforcement learning (DRL) algorithms.
+For example, machines trained with the deep Q network algorithm \citep{mnih-atari-2013} are capable of human-level performance on many Atari video games using unprocessed pixels for input.
+However, the deep Q network algorithm can only handle discrete action spaces.
+The deep deterministic policy gradient algorithm (DDPG) from \cite{lillicrap2015drl} is often used in learning settings with continuous action spaces.
+This algorithm is more applicable in an economic model, given that economic decision-making processes often involve continuous action spaces.